Spirit Untamed poster

 The inciting incident occurs at 11 minutes when After Lucky causes chaos at a society event, her father Jim decides to send her West to the frontier town of Miradero, where her late mother grew up—a journey that will reconnect Lucky with her roots..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Lucky encounters Spirit, a wild mustang stallion, and feels an instant, profound connection.
+This demonstrates the protagonist's commitment to Lucky encounters Spirit, a wild mustang stallion, and feels an instant, profound connection.
 She makes the active choice to pursue and befriend this untamed horse, committing to the frontier life and embracing her wild side rather than returning to city refinement., moving from reaction to action.

 The Collapse moment at 66 minutes (75% through) represents the emotional nadir.
 Here, The rescue attempt goes wrong.
 Lucky is captured by Hendricks and separated from her friends.
-Spirit is still imprisoned, the herd faces an uncertain fate, and Lucky confronts the possibility that her recklessness—the very trait she inherited from her mother—might cost everything, including her friends' safety., indicates the protagonist at their lowest point.
+Spirit is still imprisoned, the herd faces an uncertain fate, and Lucky confronts the possibility that her recklessness—the very trait she inherited from her mother—might cost everything, including her friends' safety., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 79% of the runtime.
 Lucky realizes that being wild doesn't mean being reckless—her mother's spirit lives on through courage combined with love and responsibility.
 Her friends and father arrive, demonstrating their belief in her.
 Lucky understands she can be free AND connected, synthesizing both lessons., demonstrating the transformation achieved throughout the journey.